weitzhandler/UnoRx/README.md

 # UnoRx
-A Uno Platform template using RxUI
+A Uno Platform template using RxUI with Microsoft Extensions for Dependency Injection and Logging.